google/cronet-transport-for-okhttp/README.md

 ### Getting hold of a Cronet engine

-There are several ways of obtaining a `CronetEngine` instance.
+There are several ways to obtain a `CronetEngine` instance.
 We recommend using a Google Play Services provider which loads Cronet from the platform.
-This way the application doesn't need to pay the binary size cost of carrying Cronet and the platform ensures that latest updates and security fixes are delivered.
-We also recommend falling back to using plain OkHttp if the platform-wide Cronet isn't available (e.g. because the device doesn't integrate with Google Play Services, or the platform has been tampered with).
+This way the application doesn't need to pay the binary size cost of carrying Cronet and the platform ensures that the latest updates and security fixes are delivered.
+We also recommend falling back on using plain OkHttp if the platform-wide Cronet isn't available (e.g. because the device doesn't integrate with Google Play Services, or the platform has been tampered with).

 This setup is demonstrated in the sample application provided with the library.